Archive for the 'Thoughts' Category

 Yesterday a teaser trailer for a videogame was released.
 It was violent, gratuitous, and problematic in many ways.
 Personally, I thought it was a bit gross and found it difficult to watch, but I didn’t have a lot to say about it beyond ‘colon-hyphen-backslash face’ (which was less a ‘saying’ and more a ‘doing’).
 Within hours, people from various publications began writing opinion pieces – some on the sites they work for, some on their personal blogs.
 These people called out the harmfulness of such trailers in their depiction of women, and I, like many others, retweeted and re-posted these pieces of writing on my own Facebook page because I thought they raised important points.
 I also agreed with them.

 While I was disappointed with the trailer, it didn’t upset me a great amount.
 What did upset me – to the point of tears this evening – was the way in which many people responded to those who were offended by the trailer.
 It was most upsetting seeing comments trying to dismiss both the issues raised in the pieces of writing and the writers themselves.
 I was upset seeing friends, acquaintances and complete strangers jumping on Twitter in an attempt to brush the problem away, to dismiss the concerns of others, to try and tell them how wrong they were for feeling the way they felt, accusing them being over-sensitive, for blowing things out of proportion.
 It was hurtful to know that the people in my life, whether it was those deeply embedded in it or haphazardly attached because I once hit the ‘Follow’ button on their Twitter page – lacked the empathy to pause for a moment and think of how their collection of 140 characters might affect another human being.
-It was terribly sad to see some people immediately jump on someone’s piece of writing and try to shut them down without stopping to think: “Hey, something is really bothering this person.
+People were jumping on someone’s piece of writing, trying to shut them down without stopping to think: “Hey, something is really bothering this person.
 It is bothering them so much they have written about it at length.
 What bothers them doesn’t bother me AT ALL, but you know what, they have their reasons for feeling the way they do and I should respect that.”
-I often tell myself that if the whole world meditated for an hour each day, or if every did 200 squats in 50-squat increments every day then perhaps we wouldn’t be so angry at each other all the time.
+I often tell myself that if the whole world meditated for an hour each day, or if every did 200 squats in 50-squat increments, then perhaps we wouldn’t be so angry at each other all the time.
 We’d be too calm to internet-shout.
 You might call me naive, but the comments are disabled, so that is too bad.

 So here’s my problem when it comes to people behaving in the way I described in the previous paragraph: for me, personally, as a human of the female kind who is always around videogame websites and comments because of my work, seeing these kinds of comments and tweets is like a form of mental terrorism.
 It feels like these people have parked their cars of hate, ignorance, and lack of empathy on top of my brain and set off a bomb.